manishpatel2811/TheroticalContent/Tutorial-01-Spring-Framework.md

 3. POJO - plain old java objects.

-No need to implement interfaces or extends class.
+In case of ejb in order create class we need to implement somthing but incase of sping we can do it by pojo classes.

+All layers can be implementes by pojo class.

+We can use is-a or has-a relationship and implement pojo classes.
+In order to achieve loose coupling just We need to implement interfaces instead of extending class.

-Spring recommending has-a replationship instead of extending class is-a .
+** Spring recommending has-a replationship instead of extending class is-a .

-By using runtime and association - complete spring is implemented spring
+By using runtime and association (has-a)  - complete spring is implemented spring

+** To manage this pojo classes - we want to have container support.

-IOC - INVERSION OF CONTROL
+4. IOC - INVERSION OF CONTROL  - possibe because of containers.

 IOC - Read xml -> POJO classes providing has-a - possible by IOC Runtime polmorphism and HAS-A , make our layer light weight.

 IOC

 container --> core  - bean factory  I  -- XMLBeanFacotry C
           --> J2EE  - ApplicationContext   I
                             |
                       configurableApplicationContext - I
                             |
                       ClassPathXMLApplicationContext - C

+By using IOC, MVC is build.

 MVC
 ----> WEB - WebApplicationContext   I
                      |